Scroll to:

 After you get selected

-Please let us know as soon as you receive notification that your background check is complete via email at pathway@chefannfoundation.org
+Please let us know as soon as you receive notification that your background check is complete by emailing us at ca.pathway@chefannfoundation.org

-As part of your onboarding, you will receive instructions and an invitation to set up your account.
+As part of your onboarding, you will receive instructions and an invitation to set up a Workday account.
 You can also view instructions HERE and watch the VIDEO for more guidance.

 After you start the program